 Is your research generating more data then you can comfortably store?
 Are you concerned that the theft, loss, or failure of a USB drive could set your research back months or even years?
 Are you storing your data on a cloud service, but have reservations because you don't know where in the world the data actually lives?

-If you require storage for your research data, please complete the University of Canberra Storage Application Form.
-All Applicants are welcome, whether your storage needs are small or large, with allocations for data storage made on a continuous basis.
+You can request to increase this space by sending an email to e-Research analyst or by completing the University of Canberra Storage Application Form.
+For any other request for data storage, you also need to complete this form.
+All applicants are welcome, whether your storage needs are small or large, with allocations for data storage made on a continuous basis.

 The e-Research Committee has developed a set of Guidelines (PDF, 390.83 KB) to assist researchers in meeting their obligations for data retention and storage under the Australian Code for the Responsible Conduct of Research.
 The Guidelines outline options that are suitable for different disciplines.

 - The Australian Research Data Commons (ARDC) provides high capacity digital data storage for nationally significant collections, cloud computing, collection curation and data management resources, as well as national catalogue, identifier and vocabulary services.

 - Research Data Australia (RDA) is an online portal for finding research data and associated projects, researchers, and data services.